RailsEventStore/ecommerce/README.md

 Another process manager is responsible for confirming order.
 It does it, when a successful payment is detected.

-# The Big Vision

-This project has several high-level goals:

-- ✅to show that it's possible to modularize a non-trivial Rails app
-- ✅to serve as an example of a DDD project (not only in Rails)
-- ✅to let people play with this codebase to get a feel if DDD is for them
-- ✅to show that tests can be fast if the app is well modularized
-- ✅to show a proper pyramid of tests
-- ✅to teach event-driven architectures
-- ✅to show how to use RailsEventStore
-- ✅to bring DDD enthusiasts from .Net/Java/PHP/others to the Ruby world 😎
-- ✅to popularize professional testing techniques - mutation testing
-- ✅to allow programmers to reuse existing and popular domains (shown in `pricing_catalog` app)
-- to build new apps like Lego

 # Contributing guide